-This post is for voting and discussion in the 65th round of balloting for the Circle of Greats (COG).
-This round completes the addition of those players born in 1919.
+This post is for voting and discussion in the 72nd round of balloting for the Circle of Greats (COG).
+This round begins to add to the ballot those players born in 1913.
 Rules and lists are after the jump.
 Read the rest of this entry

-More on Minnesota’s all-star history after the jump.
+More on Arrieta’s breakout year after the jump.

 A point of interest for some AL contenders: The last ALCS team that ranked below 5th in on-base percentage was the 2006 Tigers.
 Seattle (15th), Kansas City (11th) and Baltimore (10th) are swimming against that tide.
 For the World Series, just one of the last 14 participants ranked below league average in OBP.